 Relations with Colombia

-In 2015, Colombia supported NATO's maritime operation to counter piracy off the Horn of Africa, with a vessel.
+- In 2015, Colombia supported Ocean Shield, NATO's past maritime operation to counter piracy off the Horn of Africa, with a vessel.
 Further opportunities will be explored for interaction in the maritime domain to strengthen naval interoperability and information-sharing.